Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Organizational leaders can help in two ways.
 Leaders can declare "quiet periods" — times during the day when we don't phone or visit each other.
 And leaders can minimize the total number of teams in the organization, and focus people on one or two teams at a time.

 Sometimes we try to recover time by multi-tasking — we read email while on the phone, or text-message someone while we're attending a meeting.
 This often leads to a bad result, because multi-tasking is mostly a myth.
 What we actually do is serial single-tasking.
 To get more done, stick with one.
-Next in this series Go to top Top Next issue: Working Lunches Next Issue
+Recovering Time: II Next issue in this series Go to top Top Next issue: Working Lunches Next Issue

 Rick BrennerThe article you've been reading is an archived issue of Point Lookout, my weekly newsletter.
 I've been publishing it since January, 2001, free to all subscribers, over the Web, and via RSS.
 You can help keep it free by donating either as an individual or as an organization.
 You'll receive in return my sincere thanks — and the comfort of knowing that you've helped to propagate insights and perspectives that can help make our workplaces a little more human-friendly.
 More